-This paper seeks to contribute to IFRS literature by examining the effects of adopting international financial reporting standards (IFRS) on stock market performance around the world from the perspective of the diffusion of innovation theory.
-Using combinations of unique panel data sets from 110 countries around the world, spanning 1995-2014, and carrying out a robust empirical analysis, our study revealed several interesting findings.
-First, we find a positive association between the late mandatory IFRS adoption and EU stock market integration.
-Second, our findings indicate a significant negative association between the early IFRS adoption and the following financial indicators: stock market trading volumes, stock market capitalisation, stock market turnover, and return.
+This article seeks to contribute to International Financial Reporting Standards (IFRS) literature by examining the effects of adopting IFRS on stock market performance worldwide from the diffusion of innovation theory perspective.
+Our study revealed several interesting findings after using combinations of unique panel data sets from 110 countries worldwide and conducting a robust empirical analysis from 1995 to 2014.
+First, we found a positive association between late mandatory IFRS adoption and stock market integration in Europe.
+Second, our findings indicate a significant negative association between early IFRS adoption and the following financial indicators: stock market trading volumes, stock market capitalization, market turnover, and market return.
 Third, our study reveals an insignificant association between early IFRS adoption and stock price volatility alongside stock market development.
-Our findings are robust and have important practical and policy implications for regulators and policymakers of multinational corporations.
+Our findings are robust and have significant practical and policy implications for regulators and policymakers of multinational corporations.